 The female Caucasus Pearl-Bordered Fritillary lays eggs in leaf litter on the ground, or on leaves.
 The eggs are laid singly, not in a group or cluster.
 The eggs hatch after 10-14 days.

 Caterpillars emerge from the eggs and begin feeding on plant leaves.
 The caterpillars moult (shed their skin) three times in 5-6 weeks, before hibernating in a chrysalis.
-The chrysalis stage lasts for 10-14 days before adult butterflies emerge.
+The chrysalis stage (the pupae stage) lasts for 10-14 days before adult butterflies emerge.

 Adult butterflies feed on the nectar of flowers.